alex-gutev/live_cells/README.md

 ### Computational Cells

-The code you've seen till this point isn't very different from what you'd see if you were using `ValueNotifier` from the `provider` package, so why use `live_cells` at all?
+The code you've seen till this point isn't very different from what you'd see if you were using `ValueNotifier`, so why use live cells at all?
 In this section you'll see where live cells excels.

 A computational cell is a cell that depends on the value of one or more argument cells.
 Whenever the values